chung-leong/zigar/rollup-plugin-zigar/README.md

 Every module exported by Zigar comes with a `__zigar` object.
 This object has two methods:

 * `init()` - Return a promise that resolves when WASM compilation completes
-* `abandon()` - Remove all references to the WebAssembly instance running the code, such that it can be garbage-collected
+* `abandon()` - Remove all references to the WebAssembly instance running the code so that it can be garbage-collected

 ## Demo app